Shyam-Chen/Little-Books/Linux/Git.md

 Must be one of the following:

-* build: Changes that affect the build system or external dependencies
+- `feat` - Features, A new feature
-* ci: Changes to our CI configuration files and scripts
+- `fix` - Bug Fixes, A bug fix
-* docs: Documentation only changes
+- `docs` - Documentation, Documentation only changes
-* feat: A new feature
+- `style` - Styles, Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-* fix: A bug fix
+- `refactor` - Code Refactoring, A code change that neither fixes a bug nor adds a feature
-* perf: A code change that improves performance
+- `perf` - Performance Improvements, A code change that improves performance
-* refactor: A code change that neither fixes a bug nor adds a feature
+- `test` - Tests, Adding missing tests or correcting existing tests
-* style: Changes that do not affect the meaning of the code
+- `build` - Builds, Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
-* test: Adding missing tests or correcting existing tests
+- `ci` - Continuous Integrations, Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
-* release: Release a new version
+- `chore` - Chores, Other changes that don't modify src or test files
-* revert: Revert commits
+- `revert` - Reverts, Reverts a previous commit

 ### Scope

 Feature modules.

-### subject
+### Subject

 What has been done.